0xanmol/Dynamic-Zerodev-Smart-Wallet-Implementation/docs/TECHNICAL_RESPONSE.md

 1. **"We need to mint NFTs using Dynamic's embedded wallet"**
    - Built NFT minting that actually works on-chain
    - Users just click and mint - no private keys, no gas fees
-   - Real transactions on Base Sepolia (you can verify on BaseScan)
+   - Real transactions on Base Sepolia & Ethereum Sepolia (you can verify on Block explorer)
    - Shows balance updates in real-time

 2. **"We need a clear explanation of how Account Abstraction works"**